 What do I do with my Scobys when I want a break from making kombucha?

-Well, the first question to ask yourself is how long a break do you want?
+If you’re wondering how to take a break from kombucha, the first question to ask yourself is how long a break do you want?
 Are you going on holiday for a couple of weeks and need to know that your scoby will still be alive when you come back?
 Or are you looking for a longer break?
 Maybe you like kombucha as a summer drink, but just don’t drink cold drinks during winter, so you want to keep your scoby safe through winter until springtime.

-For short breaks, you can just put all your scobys together into a big jar of sweet tea on the bench – just like brewing kombucha, but for longer.
+Well, for short breaks, you can just put all your scobys together into a big jar of sweet tea on the bench – just like brewing kombucha, but for longer.

 Keep reading for how to make a scoby hotel, and also how to store your scoby for longer periods of time.